 Energy-efficient operations: Changi Airport is upgrading its lighting and chilling systems to enhance energy efficiency of airport operations.

-Solar: Changi Airport will be stepping up its solar deployment on terminal buildings, and study the viability of doing so on the airfield.
+Solar: Changi Airport will be stepping up its solar deployment on terminal buildings, and will study the viability of doing so on the airfield.